Sign Up for Our Free Online Professional Development Courses this Fall!

 Integrating Language Development and Content Learning in Math: Focus on Reasoning (10/03/2017 - 03/06/2018) Register NOW

 The main goal of this course is to support mathematics teachers in getting better at hearing, seeing, and supporting students' English language development in the context of mathematical reasoning.
 Here we will provide a framework for organizing strategies and special considerations to support English language learners in learning both mathematics and academic uses of language.
 This framework is intended to help teachers address the specialized academic language demands in math when planning and delivering lessons, including the demands of reading, writing, speaking, listening, conversing, and representing in math.
 The course includes instructional activities and routines to be used across lessons and units to meet the linguistic and cultural needs of English learners and other students who struggle with the language demands of learning math.
 Even though listening, speaking, reading, writing, and conversing are highly intertwined and interdependent, often happening in one lesson, we have chosen to emphasize them separately in this course's sessions, in order to build up your expertise in each one.

 California Leadership for English Learner Success (10/03/2017 - 01/19/2018) Register NOW

 In addition, our experience shows that the most successful online course completion rates are achieved when participants collaborate in face-to-face settings between the online sessions, such as in organized professional learning communities or during after-school meetings led by district coaches.
-We will be hosting an additional webinar on August 23rd at 11am PDT that will share ways that districts can configure hybrid professional development approaches to increase participation and completion rates.
+We hosted an additional webinar on August 23rd that shared ways that districts can configure hybrid professional development approaches to increase participation and completion rates.

 Cultivating District Leadership to Build Systems for English Language Learner/Multilingual Learner (ELL/MLL) Success